ishine/AuxiliaryASR-NB/README.md

 # AuxiliaryASR
 This repo is used as a Norweagian Phoneme-level ASR in TTS as a text aligner for StyleTTS2 ([https://github.com/yl4579/StyleTTS2])
-Can be used for other lang, but i used it for Norweagian
+Can be used for other lang, but i used it for Norweagian.
+This repo is based on https://github.com/yl4579/AuxiliaryASR

 ## Current Edits compared to the original repo